GoogleChromeLabs/puppy-content/content/en-US/api/SerialPort.md

 **`SerialPort.open()`**

 Returns a `Promise` that resolves when the port has been opened.
+By default the port will be opened with 8 data bits, 1 stop bit and no parity checking.
+The `baudRate` parameter is required.

 **`SerialPort.setSignals()`**